Skip to main page content (AccessKey S)

 The Bo'ness & Kinneil Railway is operated by the Scottish Railway Preservation Society, who also maintain the Scottish Railway Exhibition.
 The Society was founded in 1961 in Edinburgh, later moving to Falkirk before settling at Bo'ness in 1979.

 The site at Bo'ness lies just to the east of the town's now unused docks and just to the north of the town centre.
-It comprises Bo'ness Station at one end of the line that extends to Birkhill Station and beyond, a range of workshops, plus the display sheds housing the Scottish Railway Exhibition.
+It comprises Bo'ness Station at one end of a railway line that extends to Birkhill Station and Manuel, a range of workshops, plus the display sheds housing the Scottish Railway Exhibition.

-From here the SRPS operate the three main elements of their activities: trains (often steam trains) from Bo'ness to Birkhill Station; the displays of the Scottish Railway Exhibition; and SRPS railtours to some of Scotland's (and England's) most attractive locations.
+From here the SRPS operate the three main elements of their activities: trains (often steam trains) running from Bo'ness including special events such as "Days Out With Thomas"; the displays of the Scottish Railway Exhibition; and SRPS railtours to some of Scotland's (and England's) most attractive locations.

 A first time visitor could be forgiven for thinking that the SRPS took over an existing station and railway workshops and have converted them to their current use.
 It is a surprise to find that much of what is on view was actually built from scratch, or relocated to this site from elsewhere.
 The original Bo'ness Station was redeveloped as part of a road scheme in 1956, so nothing now remains of it.